 After every access, m_wb_cyc_o signal must be cleared to zero because of the traffic COP limitations.
 When there are two consecutive single accesses performed one after another, state machine goes to the "temporary idle" state where signal cyc_cleared is set and m_wb_cyc_o cleared to zero.
 After that a normal read or write operation starts.
-At the moment only single accesses are supported (block or burst accesses are not supported).
+Both, single accesses and burst accesses are supported.